emeier6/qbb2022-answers/week14-homework/README.md

 	Question 3B: In your README, comment on roughly what percentage of the assembly do they represent? grep ">" bins.*.fa | cut -d "_" -f 4 | paste -sd+ - | bc 11965344

-	Question 3C: In your README, comment on whether you think the sizes of each bin look about right, based on what you know about the size of prokaryotic genomes? grep -v ">" assembly.fasta | wc
+	grep -v ">" assembly.fasta | wc
 	38708237

 	Sure, our bins are 11965344 / 38708237, representing about 31% of the genome.

+	Question 3C: In your README, comment on whether you think the sizes of each bin look about right, based on what you know about the size of prokaryotic genomes? grep -v ">" bins.1.fa | wc
+	1683638
+	#About 1/3rd
+	grep -v ">" bins.2.fa | wc
+	1571294
+	#About 1/3rd
+	grep -v ">" bins.3.fa | wc
+	3481100
+	#This is much closer to the full genome size!
+	grep -v ">" bins.4.fa | wc
+	650325
+	#Much less than 1/3, about 1/6th.
+	grep -v ">" bins.5.fa | wc
+	2518245
+	#More than half
+	grep -v ">" bins.6.fa | wc
+	2260243
+	#More than half

 	Question 3D:In your README, describe how you might estimate how complete and how contaminated each bin is?
 	I could individually look at each bin with the grep -v ">" command, and compare each to the assembly.fasta.
+	Based on the assembly fasta, the fewer number of regions (size compared to reference fasta), can tell me how corrupt the file is.
+	For instance, the file for bins.4.fa is about 1/6th the genome size of the assembly.fasta, therefore it is highly corrupt.

 # Step 3: Predict the taxonomic composition (genus/species) of your putative genomes